raghuldeva/Hotel_Booking_System/README.md

 The API endpoints and their usage are documented using Swagger.
 You can access the API documentation by running the project and navigating to the `/swagger` endpoint in your browser.

-## Contributing

-We welcome contributions to the XYZ Hotels API Core Project.
-If you have suggestions, bug reports, or would like to contribute new features, please refer to the [Contributing Guidelines](contributing.md) for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements

 We would like to thank the contributors and open-source community for their valuable contributions to this project.